Ontario NDP pitches long-term care revamp as part of their 2022 election platform

 The Canadian Press

-The official Opposition is set to unveil its vision for the sector at a press conference this morning.
+The official Opposition unveiled its vision for the sector at a press conference Friday with party leader Andrea Horwath saying she'll implement the sweeping change if elected premier.

 The plan calls for a shift to a public, not-for-profit, long-term care system over the course of eight years, phasing out private operators.

+Long-term care homes have been hit hard by the COVID-19 pandemic, with more than 1950 residents and eight staff dying.

+“We have to take action now to make sure people are safe in nursing homes and during home-care visits throughout the second wave,” Horwath said in a statement.
+“And we have to overhaul the system to make sure this nightmare never happens again.”

-The party says it would also create 50,000 additional resident spaces in smaller "family-like" homes in that time.
+Horwath said the NDP would also create 50,000 additional resident spaces in smaller “family-like” homes in that time.
+By cutting out for-profit providers, she said more funding will flow to front-line care.

+The party also said it will boost worker pay by $5 per hour and pledged to mandate a minimum standard of 4.1 hours of daily care per resident.

 The NDP estimate the plan would cost $6 billion in capital costs over eight years and $9.5 billion in operational funding over six years.